 Avoid electronics, sugar, caffeine, heavy foods, and stress close to the bed.
 Engage in relaxing activities, including stretching, relaxing baths, meditation, and prayer.
 Make sure that you have a supporting bed, pillow, and bedding, and sleep in a dark calming room.

 Include Magnesium & B Vitamin Rich Foods:

 Magnesium helps to improve blood sugar signaling patterns and improves mitochondrial health.
-The best magnesium and B vitamin rich foods include dark green leafy veggies, avocados, grass-fed animal products, raw cacao and pumpkin seeds.
+The best magnesium and B vitamin rich foods include dark green leafy vegetables, avocados, grass-fed animal products, raw cacao, and pumpkin seeds.